severhussein/sysc3303/README.txt

 	Type "shutdown" in Server console.
 It will shut down after the current transfer finished.
 	*During a large file is transfering, if server is in Verbose mode (default), you may have difficulty to type in console, since message refreshes so quickly.
 	*To avoid this, use Quite Mode on server.

+Support for the errors:

+ 0         Not defined, see error message (if any).
+ 1         File not found.
+ 2         Access violation.
+ 3         Disk full or allocation exceeded.
+ 4         Illegal TFTP operation.
+ 5         Unknown transfer ID.
+ 6         File already exists.
+Allows overwrite 7         No such user.
+Deprecated

+The required Java version is 1.8.
+This project should run on Java 1.7 as well, but it is not recommended as the verification are done on Java 1.8 only.
+If a disk full error (error code 3) is encountered during a file transfer, the uncompleted file will be removed to reduce the chance of affecting regular operation of the system.

+The error simulator can be deployed on the same machine as client, or server.
+It can also be deployed on a separate machine.
+However we suggest deploying the error simulator on the same machine as the client.
+This server implementation supports overwriting existing files, so no error 6 will ever be expected.

+Not allow error code other than the ones noted in RFC1350 Not allowing writing into file being read, not allowing reading into file being written.
+Not allowing file being write concurrently

+├───src
+│   │   Client.java
+│   │   CommonConstants.java
+│   │   ErrorSimulator.java
+│   │   ErrorSimulatorHelper.java
+│   │   ErrorSimulatorThread.java
+│   │   InvalidPacketException.java
+│   │   Server.java
+│   │   ServerScanner.java
+│   │   ServerThread.java
+│   │   Utils.java
+│   │
+│   └───TftpPacketHelper
+│           TftpAckPacket.java
+│           TftpDataPacket.java
+│           TftpErrorPacket.java
+│           TftpOackPacket.java
+│           TftpPacket.java
+│           TftpReadRequestPacket.java
+│           TftpRequestPacket.java
+│           TftpWriteRequestPacket.java